Key Takeaways

 Explore the most effective live bait choices for trophy-class flatheads.

-Night Tactics
+Night Fishing Tactics for Flathead Catfish

 Learn proven nighttime approaches when flatheads become most aggressive.